Enjoy Life While Training Plan

 Half Marathon Training

-As you may know, I am registered for my first half marathon on June 3rd, 2012 in Minneapolis (Dana is also registered).
+As you may know, I am registered for my first half marathon on June 3rd, 2012 in Minneapolis (Dana is also registered), and so far, I’m happy my half marathon training schedule is going as planned.
 Throughout the winter I maintained some of my running endurance by hitting up the treadmill a few times a week, however my boredom hindered me from accomplishing anything further than 5 miles on the treadmill.
 I decided that any distance longer than 4 miles was going to have to wait until Spring rolled around so that I could run outside (remember I am a big freeze baby and don’t like to run outside in the cold winter).
 Now that Spring is here, it is time to reevaluate our half marathon training plans.

 Originally, I had found one by Hal Higdon I liked, and Dana had found one by Jeff Galloway that he liked.
 Could we both train on separate plans leading up to the big day?
 Surely, but it would be a whole lot easier if we trained on the same plan, that way we could run together and keep eachother on track.
 In either plan, we would have our long runs on the weekend so we could at least run together on Saturday, which in retrospect would probably be the only run that we would be able to do together unless I started running after work.
 That’s a whole other bag of worms: my total dislike for running after work.
 I feel like that is when I am the most sluggish.
 I prefer to run in the mornings but that doesn’t always happen either!